Local Hy-Vee store removes self-checkout lanes; update on old Henry T’s spot; LJWorld gets new commenting system

 Exactly why Hy-Vee has decided to remove the lanes is a bit of a self-guessing game at this point.
 A local manager at the store told me she wasn’t authorized to comment on the change, and my attempts to get a comment from a corporate spokeswoman wasn’t successful on Monday.

-A quick check of the Hy-Vee corporate website doesn’t indicated that Hy-Vee has dropped the self-checkout lanes in all locations.
+A quick check of the Hy-Vee corporate website doesn’t indicate that Hy-Vee has dropped the self-checkout lanes in all locations.
 I know some other grocers — Wal-Mart is an example — let their local managers make decisions about whether self-checkout should be part of their stores.

 Wal-Mart is an example of a chain that seems to be open to the idea of getting rid of some.
 This spring, various trade journals reported Wal-Mart had removed self-checkout lanes in a handful of stores in Missouri, Ohio and New Mexico.